WCrawf02/network-security-labs/flat-network-lateral-movement/README.md

 This control effectively prevents lateral movement from compromised user endpoints while preserving required routing and response traffic.

 This lab serves as the insecure baseline for comparison.

+---

+## Key Takeaways
+- Flat networks allow trivial lateral movement
+- VLAN segmentation alone is insufficient for security
+- Layer 3 access controls enforce least privilege without disrupting operations
+- Internal services like DNS increase asset visibility but can be safely controlled

+  ---

+  ## Next Steps
+This lab sets a foundation for demonstrating DMZs, logging, and detection, or more advanced ACL scenarios in future labs.